 - Convenience and Access for Students in Rural Areas – Students can complete the class anywhere they have access to a computer and the internet without long commutes to a physical campus

 - More Accommodations for Learning Disabilities – Online classes are often more user-friendly for those with disabilities especially for students who already possess computer technology adapted for their particular needs.

-- Lower Costs – Fees for such on campus factors as meal plans, housing, text books, and miscellaneous fees covering other campus expenses are avoided for online programs
+- Lower Costs – Fees for such on-campus factors as meal plans, housing, textbooks, and miscellaneous fees covering other campus expenses are avoided for online programs

-Yet, even with such benefits, many students who are used to attending campus in a physical location with face to face instruction may wonder if online schooling options are right for them.
+Yet, even with such benefits, many students who are used to attending the campus in a physical location with face to face instruction may wonder if online schooling options are right for them.
 One thing to consider when making this decision is the different types of online options that are available.